yuting-yan/Core-CT/README.md

 Example dataset folder:
   * contains CT scan images of sediment and coral core for users to test Core-CT with

+Example CT scan images are not uploaded within the GitHub folder as they exceed the upload capacity.
+The images are uploaded on Nanyang Technological University data repository:

+_Link_

 _Last Modified December 21, 2020, Yu Ting Yan_

 Please contact Yu Ting Yan (yuting004@e.ntu.edu.sg) with any problems, questions, or concerns.